 Preparedness activity tracking will be accomplished in two ways.
 HCC-E preparedness activities will be tracked on a strategic level and reported to DSHS using the Coalition Assessment Tool (CAT).
-Additional information about the CAT (including the CAT Capability Planning Report Results from November 6, 2018) can be found in Appendix G. HCC-E preparedness activities will be tracked internally using the Activities and Responsibilities Matrix found in the Integrated Preparedness Plan (IPP).
+HCC-E preparedness activities will be tracked internally using the Activities and Responsibilities Matrix found in the Integrated Preparedness Plan (IPP).
 The completion of the identified activities will be tracked in the REPC Elements of the NCTTRAC Accountability Scorecard.